oxabz/yew-html-attributes/readme.md

 # Yew html attributes

-Yew html attributes is a macro crate that allow you to easily had standard html attributes to your component and to then pass them to a children.
+Yew html attributes is a macro crate that allow you to easily add standard html attributes to your component and to then pass them to a child.

 > WARNING: This crate is a proof of concept and should be avoided in production, as it is not stable and untested